QiKatherine/QiKatherine.github.io/content/post/The-little-schemer-note.md

 multiple assignments, or more complicated assignments.
 For example, putting a recursion in `(eq?)` predicate, in `(rember)` function enables us to go deeper, removing multiple occurred atoms.
-`(multirember a lat)`: removes all the occurrences of a in lat(list).
+`(multirember a lat)`: removes all the occurrences of a in lat (a list).
-`(multiinsertR new old lat)` and `(multiinsertL new old lat)`: insert new atom at the RIGHT/LEFT side of old atom for EVERY occurrence of old in lat(list).
+`(multiinsertR new old lat)` and `(multiinsertL new old lat)`: insert new atom at the RIGHT/LEFT side of old atom for EVERY occurrence of old in lat (a list).

 {{< highlight scheme >}}
 ; (multirember cup (coffee cup tea cup and hick cup)) -> (coffee tea and hick)